 - non-aneuploidic syndromic

-If detected in the 2nd trimester, a careful search for any other fetal anomalies as well as a follows up scan later in the pregnancy6 is often recommended.
+If detected in the 2nd trimester, a careful search for any other fetal anomalies as well as a follow up scan later in the pregnancy 6 is often recommended.

-The prognosis can be variable depending on the presence of associated anomalies
+The prognosis tends to be variable depending on the presence of associated anomalies

 - 1. Weisz B, David AL, Chitty L et-al. Association of isolated short femur in the mid-trimester fetus with perinatal outcome.
 Ultrasound Obstet Gynecol.
 2008;31 (5): 512-6. doi:10.1002/uog.5349 - Pubmed citation